 Step 7.
 Deploy the selected platform

-Before going live, thoroughly test the environment to ensure everything operates as planned.
+Before going live, execute thorough software testing to ensure everything operates as planned.
 This involves validating that all components are integrated correctly, data is accurately represented, and the system meets the predefined requirements and objectives.

 If you are planning to incorporate an enterprise BI solution, PixelPlex can assist you in developing a custom BI platform tailored to align with your unique goals or modify the existing one to meet your specific requirements.
 With 16 years of experience and over 450 completed projects under our belt, we are equipped to tackle any business challenges you face.